toxicity1985/atoum-documentation/source/en/running_tests.rst

 With sources
 ============

-If you use sources, the executable could be found in path/to/atoum/bin.
+If you use sources, the executable should be found in path/to/atoum/bin.

 linux / mac
 -----------